Travel With a Toddler Tips – Pros and Cons

 Again, we feel you can’t beat a road trip during the toddler ages.
 Even if your child isn’t a great car traveller, you can make it work.

-Savannah soon adapted to the car and learned to love the experience.
 She still gets car sick every now and then, especially on windy roads, but we can pick the signs now, prepare for it better, and can easily pull over.
 It’s much harder to do that on a plane.

 The flexibility of road trips, the slower travel, and the ability to carry more luggage makes this a winner for toddler travel.
-As you’ll see from our family travel experts, the biggest con to toddler travel is flights!
-So travel without them.

-toddler travel in Thailand
+toddler in pram

 What can you do without?
-Perhaps you can rent car seats or prams at special attractions.
-It might be a good idea to travel once they’re toilet trained.
+Perhaps you can rent car seats or prams at special attraction, or get a harness so your kid can walk.

 Want help with planning a travel experience the whole family will love?
 Click here for immediate and free access to the toolkit.